Laudato si'

 Introduction

-The second document for consideration is Laudato si’, Pope Francis’s 2015 Encyclical on “care for our common home.”
+Laudato si’, Pope Francis’s 2015 Encyclical entreating us to care for the earth, our common home, has been adopted by the Uniting Church as a continuing witness to the Gospel of Jesus Christ.
 It is a wide-ranging and challenging document which offers a theological understanding of the ecological crisis the world faces and provides a theological framework for our responses to this crisis.

 An encyclical is one of the most authoritative documents a Pope can produce.
 Usually, they are directed to Catholic clergy and laity as statements of the church’s teaching.
 This encyclical, however, broke new ground in that Pope Francis addressed this encyclical to “every person living on this planet” (#3).
 Its call has been heard: it has been praised by people of other denominations, other faiths and atheists.